ptrebert/project-diploid-assembly/tutorial.md

 Additionally, if the compute cluster supports [environment `modules`](http://modules.sourceforge.net), the module name for the [`Singularity` container runtime](https://sylabs.io/singularity/) has to be specified here (mandatory for using the Peregrine assembler and the DeepVariant variant caller).
-An example for a complete environment configuration file can be found here:
+An example for a complete run environment configuration file can be found here:

 ```bash